 Yes, please visit our scholarships page for more information.

 I want to learn more about ways to support first-generation students at UW-Milwaukee, what resources do you offer?

-UW-Milwaukee’s first-generation community, U1.0, is sponsored by the Inclusive Excellence Center (IEC) and is dedicated to providing supports and advocacy to first-generation students.
+UW-Milwaukee’s first-generation community, U1.0, is sponsored by the Inclusive Excellence Center (IEC) and is dedicated to providing support and advocacy to first-generation students.

 U1.0 offers various programs such as the annual U1.0 Kickoff, First Generation Week, and biweekly workshops throughout the academic year.
 Some of the workshops are for students to connect and others are to inform faculty and staff about best practices in working with first-generation students.
 For more information please contact the Inclusive Excellence Center at (414) 229-7234 or email email@example.com.

 Are there ways to connect with others at UW-Milwaukee who are first-generation?